hth313/OS4/doc/secondary.rst

 .. note::
    A secondary function bound to a key that belongs to a module that is not plugged in cannot be entered in a program.
-This is also because the use of a XROM prefix function requires the secondary FAT to determine which XROM acts as prefix and also the base index for that table.
+This is because the use of a XROM prefix function requires the secondary FAT to be present in order to determine which XROM acts as prefix and also the base index for that table.

 Defining
 ========